 Since I started sharing OptiFuel publicly three months ago, the response has been overwhelming.
 Over 47,000 devices shipped.
 And the reviews keep pouring in.

 But here's what really gets me: not a single person has said "it didn't work."
-The savings range from 15% to 30%, depending on the vehicle — but everyone saves something.
+The improvement varies depending on the vehicle — but drivers consistently report going further on every tank.

 Compact cars.
 Sedans.
 SUVs.
 Trucks.
 Diesel.
 It works across the board.

 My sister?
 The nurse I mentioned?
 She installed it three weeks ago.
-Her monthly fuel spend dropped from $380 to $274.
-That's $106 a month she desperately needed — and it took her 30 seconds.
+She's noticed a real difference in how often she fills up.
+That's money she desperately needed — and it took her 30 seconds to install.

 Real People.
-Real Savings.
+Real Results.
 Real Anger That They Didn't Find This Sooner.

 David T., VERIFIED BUYER

-"I drive a Ford F-150 for work and was getting killed at the pump — $420 last month alone.
+"I drive a Ford F-150 for work and was getting killed at the pump.
 Installed OptiFuel on a Monday.
-By the following Monday, I could already tell.
-Tracked it for a full month: went from 16 MPG to 21 MPG.
-That's $130/month back in my pocket.
+By the following Monday, I could already tell the difference.
+Tracked it for a full month and I'm noticeably going further on every tank.
 I'm genuinely angry nobody told me about this sooner."

 Sarah L., VERIFIED BUYER

 "Single mom.
 68-mile round trip commute.
 Every dollar matters.
-My Honda Civic went from 32 MPG to 41 MPG after installing OptiFuel.
-That's $87 a month I now have for groceries instead of Shell.
+After installing OptiFuel, my Honda Civic is stretching each tank noticeably further.
+That's money I now have for groceries instead of Shell.
 The installation was literally plug-and-go.
 If I can do it, anyone can."

 Michaela R., VERIFIED BUYER